-The 12 Most Successful Businessmen in the PhilippinesHenry Sy (Shoe Mart), Tony Tan Caktiong (Jollibee Foods), Socorro Ramos (National Bookstore), John Gokongwei Jr. Holdings), Edgar Sia (Mang Inasal), Mariano Que (mercury medicine), Crésida Tueres (Greenwich pizza), Cecilio Kwok Pedro (Lamoiyan Corporation).
-If you're curious about how these successful entrepreneurs in the Philippines managed to secure their place in the business world, check out this list of 11 iconic and successful Filipino entrepreneurs and get inspired to take the small steps to your victory.
-Sy came from a low-income family in Jinjang, Xiamen in China.
+The Philippines is home to some of the most successful entrepreneurs in the world.
+From Henry Sy to Tony Tan Caktiong, Socorro Ramos, John Gokongwei Jr., Edgar Sia, Mariano Que, Crésida Tueres, Cecilio Kwok Pedro and more, these inspiring business tycoons have achieved remarkable success in their respective fields.
+If you're curious about how these successful entrepreneurs in the Philippines managed to secure their place in the business world, read on to learn more about their stories and get inspired to take the small steps to your victory.
+Henry Sy is one of the most iconic and successful Filipino entrepreneurs.
+He came from a low-income family in Jinjang, Xiamen in China.

 Because of the difficulties in their country, they abandoned it in 1936 and moved to the Philippines, where they opened a small convenience store in Manila.
 In 1975, he bought a Magnolia ice cream shop, but decided to add other products such as fried chicken, fries and hamburgers due to low sales.
 After the news broke in his neighborhood, several customers came to his store and sponsored his products.
 In addition, offering the franchise option has also opened the doors to penetrate even the international market.

 This makes Jollibee a giant of fast food businesses with more than 2,500 stores in the county, plus locations in the U. S., USA, China, Saudi Arabia, Vietnam, Singapore and Brunei.
 Before founding the National Book Store, Ramos worked as a saleswoman in a bookstore.
 She and her husband opened the National Book Store with only $200 in capital.
 This company was a success, but it didn't stop there.